toextendmylimits/LeetCode/Notes/linked_in_0103.md

 ## 339. Nested List Weight Sum

+## 146. LRU Cache
+More practice.
+Got it wrong by self.key = None in constructor of Node

 ## 1004.
 Max Consecutive Ones III

 ## 200. Number of Islands

 # Check later today